vasilakisfil/Introspected-REST/README.md

 undestimate their capabilities: machines can be much more powerful and smart than humans.**

 ### 12.4.
 RESTful API Description Languages
-Over tha past years, there has been a trend on creating API documentation through specialized tools, like OpenAPI specification (ex.
+Over the past years, there has been a trend on creating API documentation through specialized tools, like OpenAPI specification (ex.
 Swagger).

 As we have already noted, in a REST API documentation, in the sense of offline contracts, shouldn't even exist and thus **such approach is fundamentaly wrong**.